schebs/alhambrachristmastreefarm.com/README.md

 ## Future Enhancements

-- Add actual photos to gallery
 - Implement video player functionality
 - Add contact form
 - Integrate with social media feeds
 - Add online ordering system
 - Implement content management system

-## Notes

-- All placeholder content should be replaced with actual farm photos and videos
-- The design is optimized for performance and accessibility
-- The website maintains the warm, family-friendly atmosphere while modernizing the user experience